 - Apply a sun block product that has a sun protection factor (SPF) of at least 15.
 Some people may require a product with a higher SPF number, especially if they have a fair complexion.
 If you have any questions about this, check with your doctor.

 - Do not use a sunlamp or tanning bed or booth.

 If you have a severe reaction from the sun, check with your doctor.

 Ciprofloxacin injection may cause some people to become dizzy, lightheaded, drowsy, or less alert than they are normally.
-Make sure you know how you react to this medicine before you drive, use machines, or do anything else that can be dangerous if you are dizzy or not alert.
+Do not drive or do anything else that could be dangerous until you know how this medicine affects you.
 If these reactions are especially bothersome, check with your doctor.